BioRRW/DRAM2/docs/getting_started/dram1_to_dram2.rst

   dram2 annotate --help

-To use the FASTAs we just called and annotate them with all the databases that we need for adjectives, you can use this command.
+To annotate the genes called and annotate them with all the databases needed for KEGG adjectives, you can use this command.
-Note: you don't need to point to the called genes so long as you use the same output directory.
+*Note: you don't need to point to the called genes so long as you use the same output directory.*

 .. code-block:: bash